harsshhan/Env-Manager/README.md

 - **Environment Variables**: Manage and store environment variables securely.
 - **User-Friendly Interface**: Clean and intuitive UI for a better user experience.

+## To add a developer to the project, follow these steps:

+1. The developer must log in to the application first.
+2. Once logged in, you can add the developer's email address to the project.
+3. If you attempt to add an email address before the developer has logged in, you will see an error message indicating that the user does not exist.

 ## Usage 🛠️

-You can download the latest release of **ENV MANAGER** from the [Releases](https://github.com/yourusername/env_manager/releases) section of the repository.
+You can download the latest release of **ENV MANAGER** from the [Releases](https://github.com/harsshhan/Env-Manager/releases) section of the repository.
 After downloading, install the app on your device and start managing your environment variables efficiently!

 ## 🛠️ Technologies Used